memphisdev/memphis-example-solutions/mongodb-debezium-cdc-example/README.md

 teams who want to focus on their customers.

 The solution uses the example of a table for storing items in a todo application.
-A script generates random todo items and inserts them into the PostgreSQL database.
-The database is configured with write ahead log (WAL) logical replication.
-Debezium is configured in standalone server mode to listen for events and replicate them to a REST endpoint.
-Since the Debezium HTTP client doesn't support JWT authentication, a reverse proxy implementation is provided that forwards the HTTP requests to the Memphis.dev REST API gateway and handles the JWT authentication lifecyle.
+A script generates random todo items and inserts them into the MongoDB database.
+The database is configured with replication.
+Debezium is configured in standalone server mode to listen for events and sends them to Memphis.dev through the REST gateway.
 The CDC events are pulled from the Memphis.dev station by a simple consumer example that prints the events to the console.
 A diagram of the architecture is provided below.

 ![Solution architecture diagram](docs/solution_architecture.png)